 Add on Acquisitions: Assess compatibility of core people, process, product and technology elements between entities: Identify the points of failure, leverage and scale that can achieve desired revenue synergies.
-A Quality of Revenue Operations (QOR) framework is different from and superior to a quality of earnings Quality of Earnings (QoE) in several specific ways.
-First, a Quality of Earnings analysis looks at outcomes, whereas a Quality of Revenue Operations assessment looks at the underlying enablers of these outcomes.
-While both are important, a Quality of Revenue Operations assessment simply expands on the qualitative factors in a Quality of Earnings analysis.
+A Revenue Operations Benchmark (RoBTM) framework is different from and superior to a quality of earnings Quality of Earnings (QoE) in several specific ways.
+First, a Quality of Earnings analysis looks at outcomes, whereas a Revenue Operations Benchmark assessment looks at the underlying enablers of these outcomes.
+While both are important, a Revenue Operations Benchmark assessment simply expands on the qualitative factors in a Quality of Earnings analysis.
 It's the 'why' behind the 'what'.